cph-js284/Assignment10Database/README.md

 where cs = bike racks and tv = heavy-traffic<br>

 # Database dump
-Included in the repo is a file called *copenhagenDbDump.sql* this is the databasedump containing the copenhagen database that all of the queries have been run against.
+Included in the repo is a file called *copenhagenDbDump.sql* this is the databasedump containing the copenhagen database that all of the queries have been run against.<br>
+*To use this file, copy it into the container and source it from the shell*